Euros in EU-domiciled ESG Mutual Fund AuM as of H1 2022 (52% of total Mutual Fund AuM)

 Europe's fast-evolving regulatory landscape has positioned the region at the forefront of the ESG revolution.
 By requiring all financial market participants to disclose information regarding the integration of ESG factors into their investment processes, the Sustainable Finance Disclosure Regulation (SFDR) represents quite possibly one of the most transformational regulatory developments in the history of Europe’s financial landscape.

 This increased regulatory momentum, coupled with increased societal awareness and investor demand for ESG, is urging an all-encompassing paradigm shift within Europe's Mutual Funds landscape.
-As stated in last year’s report, we expect ESG Mutual Funds assets to skyrocket to between EUR 5.4tn and EUR 7.6tn by 2025 – making up between 41% and 57% of total EU-domiciled Mutual Fund AuM.
+In our updated forecast, we expect ESG Mutual Funds domiciled in the EU to surpass EUR 7.9tn by 2025 – making up approximately 60% of total EU-domiciled Mutual Fund AuM.

 ESG AuM is already following our projected growth trajectory.
-As of H1 2021, EU-domiciled ESG assets stand at EUR 3.3tn, of which 92% and 8% are classified as Article 8 and Article 9, respectively.
-The EUR 3.3tn figure corresponds to 32% of total EU-domiciled AuM – only 9% short of our base-case estimation of 41% for 2025.
-In terms of number of funds, there are currently 4,743 Article 8 and 545 Article 9 funds domiciled in the continent.
+As of H1 2022, EU-domiciled ESG assets stand at EUR 4.6tn, of which 91% and 9% are classified as Article 8 and Article 9, respectively.
+The EUR 4.6tn figure corresponds to 52% of total EU-domiciled AuM – already surpassing our base case-estimation of 41% for 2025.
+In terms of number of funds, there are currently 8,078 Article 8 and 1,028 Article 9 funds domiciled in the region.

 In this report, we quantify and assess Europe’s dominance in the global ESG sphere, identify any shortcomings and emphasise the urgent need for asset managers to embark on full-scale ESG integration both within their business strategies and their operations.
 We then propose a roadmap that we believe will set asset managers on the path to achieving total strategic and operational ESG integration.
 We hope that this report sparks the necessary conversations among industry stakeholders and provides the guidance that asset and wealth managers need to take advantage of this landmark change.